chingu-voyages/v33-toucans-team-03/README.md

 <i>
 * There are three text boxes namely HTML,CSS and Java Script.
   <br>
-* Write your HTML,CSS and Java Script codes in those respective text boxes and Click run.
+* Write your HTML,CSS and Java Script codes in those respective text boxes and click run.
 That is it.
 Have fun!</i>

 ## Installation